jberclaz/modelh/README.md

 ### Soldering

 Once you received the controller board and all the components, it's time to solder them to the board.
-If you use the right technique, soldering is not that hard.
+With the proper technique, soldering is achievable even for beginners.
 This [tutorial](https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering/all) goes in a lot of details and the video explains very well how to easily solder your through-hole components into the board.
 If you've